sueszli/vector-database-benchmark/diary.md

 after collecting a bunch of links to repositories i merged and sorted the files: 2340 original lines, 186 removed, 2154 remaining.

-i then did the same thing again, but this time with python code.
+i then did the same thing again, but this time with python code which lead to 1154 original lines.

+next i cloned all repositories, unzipped them, and removed all unrelated files.